zaferdurkut/brokerage-provider-api/README.md

 ### Perspective

 - The project design works with docker containers by using docker compose (all system items works with the docker)
 - The project programming language is Python.
-Services coded with Python programming language
+Services coded with Python programming language.
+- Rest API framework is FastAPI (https://fastapi.tiangolo.com/).
+Swagger and OpenAPI documentation are automatically generated with FastAPI.
 - Storing of data uses PostgreSQL database
 - Kafka uses for messaging queue
 - Redis uses for caching